-This piece will focus mostly on the latter.
+Let's focus on the latter.
 A values-based culture builds the foundation for personal growth and autonomy among happy, high-performing employees.

-Here at Justworks, we decided on our values early on.
-As Isaac has told us in our all-hands meetings, the Justworks team sat down and thought carefully about what made Justworks’ company culture special when it was just four employees.
+At Justworks, we decided on our values early on.
+Isaac and the team sat down and thought carefully about what made Justworks’ company culture special when it was just four employees:

-At Justworks, our values inform everything we do.
+Our values inform everything we do.
 We develop our product, work with customers, and hire employees with our values in mind.
-That’s a big reason why we decided to display our values predominantly on the Justworks website:
+We have a whole page of our website devoted to our values.
+We even made a video about it: